 Installing Noodle with MSSQL

-The full database engine should be installed with all components, including the full-text search option before Noodle.
-(Noodle will install PostgreSQL if it finds no other local DBs)
+The full database engine should be installed with all components, including the full-text search option before Noodle is installed.
+(Noodle will install PostgreSQL if it finds no other local DBs, but that can be removed if a remote DB is preferred)

 Make sure you have Microsoft SQL Server 2012 or later installed.
 Download here.
 EOL dates here.